Man standing beside an open car trunk on a residential street, holding a smartphone to their ear with trees and buildings in the background.

 When you pay attention to abnormal noises and know what to do about them, you may be able to help keep your car in optimal operating condition and prolong its overall road life.
 Here are a few common noises and their possible causes:

-The sound of a loud squeak or squeal coming from under the hood of your car is often due to slippage of a worn or damaged accessory belt, according to Angie's List.
+The sound of a loud squeak or squeal coming from under the hood of your car is often due to slippage of a worn or damaged accessory belt, according to Pep Boys.
 If this is the case, the squeaking may be caused by an aging belt, such as the serpentine belt, becoming loose and losing traction.
 Sometimes you can even see that the sides of old belts have cracks or have become shiny or "glazed," according to The Humble Mechanic.

 Squealing belts may need to be replaced, so if this noise is coming from under the hood of your car, you may need to visit a mechanic.